 Event: Welcome here?
 The UK asylum system and the experiences of LGBT refugees

 Location: Hong Kong Theatre (CLM G.02), London School of Economics and Political Science, Houghton Street, London, WC2A 2AE

-On Monday evening, LSESU STAR and the LGBT Alliance for LGBT History Month will jointly host 'Welcome here?
+On Monday evening, LSESU STAR and the LGBT Alliance for LGBT History Month jointly hosted 'Welcome here?
 The UK Asylum System and the Experiences of LGBT Refugees'.
-The event, which takes place from 6.30pm in the Hong Kong Theatre, CLM G.02, will feature a number of guest speakers, including Amanda Gray, Senior Protection Associate for UNHCR, and Peter Tatchell, Director of the Peter Tatchell Foundation and LGBT rights campaigner.
+The event featured a number of guest speakers, including Amanda Gray, Senior Protection Associate for UNHCR, and Peter Tatchell, Director of the Peter Tatchell Foundation and LGBT rights campaigner.